-There are many types of chemotherapy and they work in different ways.
+There are many types of chemotherapy that work in different ways.
 Chemotherapy may be given as a pill, an injection or through an infusion into a vein (IV).
 Intravenous drug therapies are prepared on-site by specially trained pharmacists and are given by skilled nurses.

 - Organ and skin-sparing techniques

-- Continence-sparing procedures for gastrointestinal and genitourinary cancers
+- Procedures for gastrointestinal and genitourinary cancers

 - Fertility-sparing surgery